mushafkhan7/mushafkhan7/README.md

-<h1 align="center">Hi 👋, I'm Mushaf Khattak</h1>
+<h1> Hi 👋, I'm Mushaf Khattak</h1>
-<h3 align="center">Welcome to my GitHub profile!
+<h3> Welcome to my GitHub profile!
 I'm a passionate developer and creative professional with a unique blend of skills in programming and digital arts.</h3>

 ---